Comm493/Discovery_example/README.md

 # Discovery_example
-This is a example of an application which uses discovery to allow the user to querey some collection and display current results.
+This is a example of an application which uses discovery to allow the user to query some collection and display results.
 Keep in mind, this is merely a template and doesn't have full functionality but is a useful place to start building.